revoltchat/self-hosted/README.md

 ## Notices

 > [!IMPORTANT]
-> If you deployed Revolt before [2022-10-29](https://github.com/minio/docs/issues/624#issuecomment-1296608406), you may have to tag the `minio` image release if it's configured in "fs" mode.
+> If you deployed Stoat before [2022-10-29](https://github.com/minio/docs/issues/624#issuecomment-1296608406), you may have to tag the `minio` image release if it's configured in "fs" mode.
 >
 > ```yml
 > image: minio/minio:RELEASE.2022-10-24T18-35-07Z
 > ```

 > [!IMPORTANT]
-> If you deployed Revolt before [2023-04-21](https://github.com/revoltchat/backend/commit/32542a822e3de0fc8cc7b29af46c54a9284ee2de), you may have to flush your Redis database.
+> If you deployed Stoat before [2023-04-21](https://github.com/revoltchat/backend/commit/32542a822e3de0fc8cc7b29af46c54a9284ee2de), you may have to flush your Redis database.
 >
 > ```bash
 > # for stock Redis and older KeyDB images: